Lock down software with application control

 For example, WordPress and its plug-ins, Apache, IIS, nginx, Adobe Acrobat, app.war, and /usr/bin/ssh would all be detected as software.

 Application control checks a file's extension to determine whether it's a script.
 Additionally, on Linux, application control treats any file with execute permissions as if it's a script.

 On Windows computers, application control tracks changes on the local file system, but not on network locations, CD or DVD drives, or USB devices.

 Application control is integrated with the kernel (on Linux computers) and file system, so it has permissions to monitor the whole computer, including software installed by root or administrator accounts.
 The agent watches for disk write activity on software files, and for attempts to execute software.

-To determine whether software is new or has changed, Deep Security 10.x agents compare the file with the initially installed software's SHA-256 hash, file size, path, and file name (they have a "file-based" ruleset).
-Deep Security 11.x agents compare only the file's SHA-256 hash and file size (they have a "hash-based" ruleset).
-Because the rules created by Deep Security 11.x agents compare only the unique hash and file size, a rule will continue to be applied even if the software file is renamed or moved.
-As a result, using Deep Security 11.x agents reduces the number of software changes that you need to deal with.
+To determine whether software is new or has changed, Deep Security 10 agents compare the file with the initially installed software's SHA-256 hash, file size, path, and file name (they have a "file-based" ruleset).
+Deep Security 11 (and newer) agents compare only the file's SHA-256 hash and file size (they have a "hash-based" ruleset).
+Because the rules created by Deep Security 11 (and newer) agents compare only the unique hash and file size, a rule will continue to be applied even if the software file is renamed or moved.
+As a result, using Deep Security 11 (and newer) agents reduces the number of software changes that you need to deal with.